mkbailey391/BlackJack/README.md

-This is a link to my finished product:  https://imgur.com/T5Qgq7p
+[This](https://imgur.com/T5Qgq7p) is a link to the finished product image of my game.

-This is a link to my wire fram:  https://imgur.com/YztnLwR
+[This](https://imgur.com/YztnLwR) is a link to the wireframe I created before building my game.